ONSdigital/es-imputation-sg/README.md

 **Outputs:** A JSON string which contains all the created atypical values, saved in the respective atyp_*question_name* columns.

-### Calculate Imputation Factors Method

-**Name of Lambda:** imputation_calculate_imputation_factors_method.

-**Intro:** Calculates imputation factor for each question, in each aggregated group.
-Factors are calculated depending on the Region,Land or Marine,Count of refs within cell.

-**Inputs:** JSON string from wrangler with the needed columns.

-**Outputs:** JSON string containing imputation factors for each question in each aggregated group.

 ### Apply Factors Method